finopsfoundation/framework/_pages/introduction/how-to-contribute.md

 - If you have not already [join the FinOps community](/membership/)
 - [State of FinOps](https://data.finops.org): Read or take the survey
-- [FinOps Certified Practitioner](/certification/finops-certified-practitioner/): Get certified as an individual
+- [FinOps Certified Practitioner](https://learn.finops.org/): Get certified as an individual
-- [Monthly FinOps Mini-Summits](/resources/monthly-update): Hear the latest updates from the community
 - [Cloud FinOps Book](https://www.amazon.com/Cloud-FinOps-Collaborative-Real-Time-Management/dp/1492054623): Read the O'Reilly Book
 - Check the [FinOps Framework project board](https://github.com/finopsfoundation/framework/projects/3) on the GitHub repo to find ways to help with open issues
 - View the [Vendor Ecosystem Profiles](/members/) - with more updates on the roadmap
-- If you are a vendor get [FinOps Certified](/certification/vendor-certification/)
+- If you are a vendor get [FinOps Certified](//members/vendor-certification//)
-- FinOps Summit 2022: More information towards the end of 2021

 ## Working Groups and Special Interest Groups